buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_3_Setting_Up_Initial_App_State.md

 Oh, one thing to note - you probably see the `LoadingIndicator` component in the `Components` folder.
 Don't worry about that just yet, we will get to it later 🤘.

 Now that we have our folder structure all setup, let's go ahead and add the base logic for a component.
 Start by creating a new file named `index.js` in your fresh `SelectCharacter` folder.
-In this folder go ahead and add the following code:
+In this file go ahead and add the following code:

 ```javascript
 import React, { useEffect, useState } from 'react';